wdsjk/CurrencyConverter/README.md

 ---
 # Usage
 With Intellij Idea
+- Get an API key on https://app.exchangerate-api.com/dashboard
+- Insert your key in the Converter class to urlString "YOUR-API-KEY"
-- You need to add a run configuration using Tomcat Server and then start it
+- Add a run configuration using Tomcat Server and then start it

 With something else
 - idk